Commercial Electric Energy Consumption

 According to the Commercial Buildings Energy Consumption Survey, conducted by the EIA in 2003, found that only 23% of all commercial buildings employ energy efficient lighting fixtures.
 Buildings relying on older legacy fixtures are spending significantly more on utility expenses than those who have updated their lighting systems to a more modern energy efficient solution.

-(According to Figure 2) Lighting fixtures in commercial buildings, most commercial buildings, even those built after 1980, still rely on legacy incandescent and standard fluorescent light fixtures.
+(According to Figure 2) Lighting fixtures in most commercial buildings, even those built after 1980, still rely on legacy incandescent and standard fluorescent light fixtures.
 These legacy fixtures are very inefficient in comparison to today’s more energy efficient lighting technology available now and as of 2012 some are no longer being produced.